 Amman is a pleasant mix of old and new.
-Leafy, historic districts such as Jebel Al Weibdeh sit next to buzzing downtown neighborhoods where you’ll find cinemas, restaurants, theaters, and luxurious hotels.
+Leafy, historic districts such as Jebel Al Weibdeh sit next to buzzing metropolitan downtown neighbourhoods where you’ll find cinemas, restaurants, theatres and luxurious hotels.

-There’s no doubt Amman is a metropolis on the rise, and retail is booming in this part of the Arab world.
-Book a flight to Amman and witness the frenetic buying and selling in the souks and a host of uptown shopping districts such as Sweifieh, where travelers can splash their cash.
-International hotel brands such as Four Seasons, Le Méridien, and Marriott all have a presence here.
+There’s no doubt it’s a metropolis on the up and retail is booming in this part of the Arab world.
+Book flights to Amman and witness the frenetic buying and selling in the souks and a host of uptown shopping districts such as Sweifieh, where travellers can splash their cash.
+International hotel brands such as Four Seasons, Le Méridien and Marriott all have a presence here.

 There are plenty of distinctive markets to explore.
 It’s easy (and fun) to haggle for keepsakes to take home, or simply get lost among the intricately embroidered fabrics, locally crafted silver, and the aroma of herbs and spices.

 Like much of the Middle East, Amman’s architecture is a testament to centuries of rich, colourful history.
 Crumbling classical ruins such as Amman’s Roman Amphitheatre and the faded ruins of a Greek metropolis sit next to stunning Arabic mosques.